Sustainability at Adient

 Adient’s leadership team has been fully engaged and committed to protecting Adient employees, minimizing disruption to customers, collaborating with suppliers, adapting quickly to unprecedented challenges, and supporting our communities as needed.
 Learn More

-We recognize our activities have an impact on the environment, including the way we source materials, manufacture products, consume energy, and generate air pollutants and waste.
+We recognize our activities can potentially impact the environment, including the way we source materials, manufacture products, consume energy, and generate air pollutants and waste.
 We are committed to operating our business in an environmentally responsible manner, minimizing environmental risks and impacts, reducing our CO2e footprint, monitoring and improving upon the use of global resources, and maintaining legal compliance in each country where we do business.
 We are committed to the Science Based Targets initiative (SBTi) to limit global warming to 1.5 degrees Celsius and are a proud supporter of the Carbon Disclosure Project (CDP).

 In fiscal year 2021, Adient logged 728 energy-, emissions- and water-reduction projects at its locations, which: